skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 ### Protection commitments

 I’m going to skip over the interest on cash section since we’ve already covered it and the fractional shares call out since this is a pretty standard feature across trading apps now.
 Instead, let’s look at Robinhood’s ‘Protection commitments’.
 This is also standard across most trading platforms now.
-Password hashing and encryption and used as standard and they also offer two-factor authentication.
+Password hashing and encryption are used as standard and they also offer two-factor authentication.

 It should be noted that a strong and unique password should be used in combination with two-factor authentication.
 There were incidents in the past where Robinhood US accounts were hacked and drained due to password reuse (it’s up to investors to set a unique password) and not enabling two-factor authentication.